isfttr/LucasAguiar.xyz/content/en/post/_index.md

 ---
 title: "Articles"
-description: "Articles and tutorials"
+description: "Intellectual Property and technology"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 ---

-Testing articles